 Anthony has been with Bentley & Co. since 2012 and possesses a broad range of Resource Management experience.
 He thrives on providing quality planning advice and finds it particularly satisfying when the outcomes he achieves stand up to the client’s needs.

-He is skilled in the analysis of Policy provisions and processes, providing advice to a range of clients as to their implications, and was heavily involved in the Auckland Unitary Plan submissions and hearings process.
+He is skilled in the analysis of policy provisions and processes, providing advice to a range of clients as to their implications, and is regularly involved in Plan Review processes nationwide.

-Anthony’s work spans across many sectors of the planning industry, including: the delivery of multi-unit residential developments for Kainga Ora, McConnell Property and Artifact Property; strategic advice, policy development and the consenting of large scale social infrastructure for the Auckland District Health Board and Mercy Hospital; and advice to a wide range of outdoor media clients, and is well versed in the complex regulatory environment of this sector, helping clients achieve nationwide roll-outs of their digital media networks.
+Anthony’s work spans across many sectors of the planning industry, including: the delivery of multi-unit residential and greenfield developments; strategic advice, policy development and the consenting of large scale social infrastructure for the Auckland District Health Board and Mercy Hospital; and strategic advice and consenting of complex waste management infrastructure for WM New Zealand.
+Anthony advises a wide range of outdoor media clients, and is well versed in the complex regulatory environment of this sector, helping clients achieve nationwide roll-outs of their digital media networks.

 Anthony has been sought out to assist with the expansion of existing school facilities for the Ministry of Education across the North Island.

-With the team since 2016, Matt has worked on a broad range of commercial and residential developments across the country, with a particular focus on projects within the retirement village sector, fast-food restaurant industry, outdoor advertising, and various housing developments.
+Since joining the team in 2016 after graduating, Matt has worked on a broad range of commercial and residential developments across the country, with a particular focus on projects within the retirement village and fast-food restaurant sectors.

 Matt enjoys preparing quality planning advice for his clients, as well as coordinating projects within a development team, and preparing resource consent documentation for a wide variety private sector clients.
 Matt strives towards achieving the best outcome possible and takes joy in seeing his projects come to life in the real world.